russellbj/RoboFriends-TypeScript/README.md

 # robofriends-ts

-Udemy tutorial - adding TypeScript to a react app
+Adding TypeScript to Robofriends project.

 To run the project:

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. Start adding types!